 If you want the very best training available in Economics you simply can't do better than Georgetown University.
 Georgetown University offers graduate degrees in economics for those interested in an advanced degree.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 Columbia University in the City of New York is among your best bets if you're planning on studying Economics.
-11.4% of undergraduates at Columbia University in the City of New York are economics majors.
+This is a fairly common subject of study at Columbia, with 11.4% of undergraduates signed up for it.
 With over 20,000 students, this school is among the largest schools in the country.

 Any student pursuing a degree in Economics has to look into University of Chicago.
 At University of Chicago, 19.9% of undergraduates major in economics.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.

 Harvard University is a good choice for students pursuing an Economics degree.
-The economics major at is very focused.
+Experience a deep focus on economics in the program at Harvard.
 This school is one of the largest schools in Massachusetts.

 University of Michigan - Ann Arbor is among your best bets if you're planning on studying Economics.
 University of Michigan - Ann Arbor offers graduate degrees in economics for those interested in an advanced degree.
 The location in a main city is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.